nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 }
 ```

-The code in each of the macros defined this way will automatically be run be the framework.
+The code in each of the macros defined this way will automatically be run by the framework.

 In this case, the tests are defined as follows: